davideperozzi/smoovy/packages/scroller/README.md

 const scroller = new Scroller();
 ```
-> Note: DefaultScroller and NativeScroller are just variations of the Scroller.
+> Note: ElementScroller and NativeScroller are just variations of the Scroller.

 ### Listening to events
 There are two types of scroll positions: `output` and `virtual`.
 The output position is the current *animated position*.
 The virtual position is the *animated position* the output is animating towards.
 So the virtual is always in sync with the "native" scroll position, while output is where the animation is currently at.
 You can listen to both: